Vectorization of a thread-parallel Jacobi singular value decomposition method: Numerical testing

 \subsection{The batched EVD results}

 \looseness=-1 \Cref{f:5.1} shows the run-time ratio, batch by batch, of calling the LAPACK-like routine for each matrix in a batch and invoking the vectorized EVD for eight (\texttt{d} and \texttt{z}) or $16$ (\texttt{s} and \texttt{c}) matrices at once.
-In lines 26 and 27 of \cref{a:z8jac2}, and in line 16 of \cref{a:d8jac2}, $\mathrm{\mathop{fl}}(\mathrm{e}^{\mathrm{i}\alpha}\tan\varphi)$ was further divided by $\mathop{\mathrm{fl}}(\sec\varphi)$ to get $\mathop{\mathrm{fl}}(\mathrm{e}^{\mathrm{i}\alpha}\sin\varphi)$, as in~\cref{e:jacsec}.
+In lines~\ref{al:24} and~\ref{al:25} of \cref{a:z8jac2}, and in line~\ref{dl:16} of \cref{a:d8jac2}, $\mathrm{\mathop{fl}}(\mathrm{e}^{\mathrm{i}\alpha}\tan\varphi)$ was further divided by $\mathop{\mathrm{fl}}(\sec\varphi)$ to get $\mathop{\mathrm{fl}}(\mathrm{e}^{\mathrm{i}\alpha}\sin\varphi)$, as in~\cref{e:jacsec}.
 This was also done in \texttt{s} and \texttt{c}.
 The complex LAPACK-like routines were adapted for taking the $(2,1)$ matrix element, the complex conjugate of the $(1,2)$ element \texttt{B}, as input, and $\text{\texttt{SN1}}=\mathop{\mathrm{fl}}(\mathrm{e}^{\mathrm{i}\alpha}\sin\varphi)$ was kept in the split form, to eliminate any otherwise unavoidable pre-/post-processing overhead.

-A parallel OpenMP \texttt{for} loop split the work within a batch evenly among the threads.
+\looseness=-1 A parallel OpenMP \texttt{for} loop split the work within a batch evenly among the threads.
 Each thread thus processed $2^{28}/32=2^{23}$ matrices per batch.
 Every \texttt{xLAEV2} invocation, had it not been inlined, would have involved several function calls, so these results are a lower bound on run-time of any semantically unchanged library routine.
-After the ``warmup'' with the first batch in a run, affecting the vectorized EVD more than the LAPACK-based one, the results are consistent and satisfactory.
-The single precision versions of the batched EVD are more performant than the double precision ones due to twice the number of single versus double precision lanes per widest vector.
+The results are satisfactory despite their noticeable dispersion, with the single precision versions of the batched EVD being more performant than the double precision ones due to twice the number of single versus double precision lanes per widest vector.